niltonheck/upright-go-1-reverse-engineering/README.md

 More details on the CC2540 can be found in the [CC2540 Datasheet](https://www.ti.com/lit/ds/symlink/cc2540.pdf).

+#### SPI-Connected Peripherals

+As per some visual aalyzes of the device, the CC2540 SoC is connected to the following peripherals:

+- **Accelerometer**: It's possible to see a `ACC_CS` pin on the board, which is likely connected to the accelerometer's Chip Select (CS) pin.

+- **Flash Memory**: Also, there's a `FLASH_CS` pin on the board, which is likely connected to the Flash Memory's Chip Select (CS) pin.

 ### BLE

 The BLE communication between the Upright GO V.1 and the mobile application is done using the [Generic Attribute Profile (GATT)](https://www.bluetooth.com/specifications/gatt/).
 The GATT profile is a hierarchical data structure and a standardized set of services and characteristics